denrique-alvarez/slack-clone-react/planning/development-strategy.md

 - User creates their username on load
   - [ ] after loading the page's content there is pop-up asking to create the user's name

+### Logic: Users can set their username

+- Each user is stored in the data base
+  - [ ] there is an api call that creates a user object